-At Hogarth Academy we recognise that when a child has a social worker, it is an indicator that the child is more at risk than most pupils.
+At Hogarth, we recognise that when a child has a social worker, it is an indicator that the child is more at risk than most children.
 This may mean that they are more vulnerable to further harm, as well as facing educational barriers to attendance, learning, behaviour and poor mental health.
-We take these needs into account when making plans to support pupils who have a social worker.
+We take these needs into account when making plans to support children who have a social worker.

-The DSL) maintains a key role in raising awareness amongst staff about the needs of children who have or who have had a social worker and the barriers that those children might experience in respect of attendance, engagement and achievement at school.
-In Hogarth Academy, a one-page child profile will be created for each of these children and shared with all staff involved with that child, so staff are aware.
+The DSL maintains a key role in raising awareness amongst staff about the needs of children who have or who have had a social worker and the barriers that those children might experience in respect of attendance, engagement and achievement at our academy.

-The DSL will inform the AGB of the number of children in the academy who have or who have had a social worker.
+The DSL will inform the AGB of the number of children in our academy who have or who have had a social worker.

-The Designated Teacher for looked after children will maintain data for children who have looked after status and for children who have been involved in the care system.
+The Designated Teacher for looked after children will maintain data for children who have 'looked after' status and for children who have been involved in the care system.